 The London office is located inside the British Academy and is the UK base for a small team.
-CBRL is one of British International Research Institutes (BIRIs) who share offices there.

 During your time with CBRL, you will be required to submit a report; and an item for further engagement which may take the form of the following: publication, blog, lecture, event, workshop, exhibition or podcast as part of the terms of your award or employment.
-This may be organised in collaboration with the London office or through the Institutes.
-The London team coordinates events and conferences, produces newsletters, runs our social media platforms, and helps to manage our relationships with the British Academy and UK funders.
+This may be organised in collaboration with the London office .
 We will put you in touch with our CBRL Events and Communications Officer and you are welcome to reach out to them with ideas.
 Please find a list of contacts in section 12 and see the CBRL website: Staff - CBRL.